crisecheverria/wisemed-demo/README.md

    **Note:** I made a recent commit to the main `_layout` component:

    ```
-   Because an issue with showing the Demo using Expo App in my Phone decided to bring back default config from Expo template using the useEffect.
+   Because an issue with showing the Demo using Expo App in my Phone
+   I decided to bring back default config from Expo template using the useEffect.
    Also removed the Dropdown Library I was using because it was making issues.
    Sadly didnt had the time to add the Dropdown :(
    ```

    Por cierto, hablo Español.
 No se porque decidi escribir todo lo anterior y los commits en ingles :)